CollinShoop/vocab-lookup/README.md

 For each word

-1. Looks up word with Websters dictionary or whatever is selected (right now just Websters).
+1. Looks up word with Websters dictionary (can be extended via interface)
-2. Parses info such as example usage and pronunciation
+2. Scrapes HTML for specific data such as example usage and pronunciation
-3. Export vocab to file with this new info included.
+3. Export vocab and metadata into a format that can be re-imported into Quizlet to create a richer card definition.

 ## Example